http://www.worldses.org/banner2.jpg

 DOWNLOAD FULL PDF

-Authors: Silviu Nastac and Adrian Leopa
+Authors: Silviu Nastac, Adrian Leopa

 Abstract: This paper is a summary of the large study regarding the isolation performances improvement of the vibration isolation devices.
 The main area of this study was framed by the passive isolation, using different structural configurations, based on the compressing and torsion rubber elements.
 First, it is present the few theoretical aspects regarding the dynamic analysis of the passive elastic anti-vibrational devices and their isolation degree evaluation.
 It have to be mentioned that in this paper there are presented only the final structural configurations of passive isolation devices, obtained by a selection procedure based on the numerical simulation and instrumental tests of dynamic behaviour for each type.
 Taking into account the structure of the basic compressing and torsion elastic elements, their working principle, and their functional restraints, there was tested a lot of possible configurations, both from the structural, and from the functional points of view.
 Through the comparative analysis of the acquired results, it was fixed two final and operational structural configuration.
 All the theoretical suppositions, completed by the computer simulation on the numerical models, was entirety validated through the experimental tests on realistic models.
 Concluding the ensemble of numerical and instrumental tests, it could be mentioned that the major advantages of these special structural and functional configuration, with a view to the increasing of the isolation degree and to the passive anti-vibrational elastic devices performances incrementation, point at the high isolation performance, relative to a simple and robust structure.
 Using of these innovative anti-vibrational devices leads to high values of the isolation degree for a large area of technical and industrial applications, and also for vibration sensitive embedded equipments.
 As it could be see on the paper, the basic structural configuration could be easy modified, on call, as a function of a practical application service requirements, by changing a spatial distribution of the elastics components.